vVv-Keys/KeysGuard-Unified-Threat-Intelligence-Platform/README.md

 I will develop this project more as time goes on sorry for the poor upload quality and structure in advance.

-Will have chatgpt generate setup instructions for me once the script is fully compiled and working.
+Will have chatgpt generate setup instructions for me once the script is fully compiled and working.. am trying to make more than just another "VULNERABILITY SCANNER" that integrates zap and a bunch of other shit so bear with me people

 - Keys